MsPadilla/SpriteTest/README.md

 # SpriteTest

-Sample of sprite animation with mouse event controls and mirror image reversal if left of the cursor.
+Sample of sprite animation from .png image files with mouse event controls and mirror image reversal if left of the cursor.